lesley-coding/old-project-typingtest-website/README.md

 # Spring Boot Typing Test Application
  This is a web application built with Maven.
 Users could test their test speed and accuracy in 1 or 3 or 5 minutes.

- Front-end is mainly built with javascript, test results would be submitted to the back-end(built with Java) and would be stored in Mysql database.
+ Test results would be submitted to the back-end(built with Java) and would be stored in Mysql database.

 *Webpages in this application only have <code>traditional Chinese</code> version for the time being.*